garrandall/popular-music-data/tracks/knock-knock-monica.md

 It's funny how the tables turn, turn, turn, turn

  (Monica)
-Uhhh uhhh (ohhhh-ooohh) and it's sooo, woo (Wooooo-oooo, yeah) This that hot
+Uhhh uhhh (oh-oh) and it's sooo, woo
+(Wooooo-oo, yeah) This that hot
-(Wooooo-ooooo, yeahhhh) Uh huhhh, yeah!
+(Wooooo-oo, yeahhhh) Uh huhhh, yeah!
 New Monica!

  {Missy}
 It's funny how the tables turn
 Now it's you running after me {huhhh}
 Didn't wanna spend quality time
 Didn't think I would ever leave {woooo}
-You got way too comfortable {ohhh}
+You got way too comfortable {oh}
 Now you say you want me in your life {huhhh}
 Cuz I've packed up all my shh {woooo}
 I'm moving in my new place tonight